-Here are five more benefits of baby sign language:
+Here are five more benefits of sign language for kids:

 - Sign language is helpful for all learning types, especially visual, tactile, and kinesthetic!